-In close collaboration with the Carbon team, adidas is leveraging Digital Light Synthesis, enabled by Carbon’s CLIP technology.
+In close collaboration with the Carbon team, adidas is leveraging the Carbon DLS process and EPU 41 3D printing material.

 adidas continues to challenge the industry with its relentless focus on innovation to improve the performance of athletic apparel.
 But their latest idea—creating shoes with variable properties across the midsole to improve shoe performance for different sports—presented a difficult hurdle.
 Midsoles cannot be injection or compression molded in one piece with properties that vary across the part.
 Although they can be assembled from multiple parts through a labor-intensive process, this introduces multiple potential points of failure.
 Confronted with this challenge, the adidas team shifted its focus to the possibility of 3D printing midsoles to unlock the design freedom needed to enhance shoe performance.